-IFRS 9, Financial Instruments: Classification and Measurement, is effective for annual periods beginning on or after 1 January 2018.
+IFRS 9.
+Financial Instruments: Classification and Measurement, is effective for annual periods beginning on or after 1 January 2018.
 The amendments to IFRS 4 Insurance Contracts, issued in 2016, provide a temporary exemption from applying IFRS 9.
 The Company qualifies for, and has elected to apply, the temporary exemption available to companies whose predominant activity is to issue insurance contracts.
-The exemption lasts until accounting periods beginning on or after 1 January 2022, subject to the proposed deferral of IFRS 17 as noted below, and addresses the accounting consequences of applying IFRS 9 to insurers prior to the adoption of IFRS 17 Insurance Contracts.
+The exemption lasts until accounting periods beginning on or after 1 January 2022, subject to the proposed deferral of IFRS 17 as noted below, and addresses the accounting consequences of applying IFRS 9 to insurers prior to the adoption of IFRS 17, Insurance Contracts.
 IFRS 9 introduces new classification and measurement requirements for financial instruments, an expected credit loss impairment model that replaces the IAS 39 incurred loss model and new hedge accounting requirements.
 Applying the new requirements of IFRS 9, the Company currently anticipates that all investments held by the Company will be classified as at FVTPL (mandatory) because they are managed on a fair value basis.
 As a result all investments currently disclosed in Note 9 as AFS will be reclassified as at FVTPL with changes in unrealised gains (losses) currently recorded within the statement of comprehensive loss to be reclassified and recorded within net investment income in profit or (loss).
 The reclassification from AFS to FVTPL (mandatory) will not result in a change in the carrying value of the investments disclosed in Note 9 of the consolidated financial statements.
 Further implications from the change in classification from AFS to FVTPL will be that balances within accumulated other comprehensive loss will be reclassified to retained earnings on the date of transition.

 IFRS 17, Insurance Contracts, issued in May 2017, specifies the financial reporting for insurance contracts by an insurer.
 The new standard is currently effective for annual periods beginning on or after 1 January 2021.
-At its Board meeting, the IASB tentatively decided to propose an amendment of the IFRS 17 effective date to reporting periods on or after 1 January 2022.
+The IASB issued an Exposure Draft on proposed changes to IFRS 17 on 26 June 2019.
+The Exposure Draft proposes amendments in eight different areas of IFRS 17, including a proposed amendment of the IFRS 17 effective date to reporting periods on or after 1 January 2022.
 The standard includes a number of significant changes regarding the measurement and disclosure of insurance contracts both in terms of liability measurement and profit recognition.
 The Company will continue to assess the impact that the new standard will have on its results and the presentation and disclosure requirements.
 IFRS 17 has not yet been endorsed by the EU.